Council Members

 Meet your appointed Council

-The Council meets approximately five times a year, setting priorities and policies for the agency’s local assistance grantmaking and voting on committee or staff recommendations regarding grants and special Council initiatives.
+The Council meets no more than eight times per calendar year, setting priorities and policies for the agency’s local assistance grantmaking and voting on committee or staff recommendations regarding grants and special Council initiatives.
 All Council meetings are subject to the Bagley-Keene Open Meeting Act.

 Click here to download the Council Bylaws (PDF).